Investment ISA

 The value of investments can fall as well as rise and you could get back less than you invest.
 If you’re not sure about investing, seek independent advice.
 Tax rules can change in future.
 Their effects on you will depend on your individual circumstances.

-You can put up to £20,000 into tax-efficient ISAs in the 2023-24 tax year.
-If you don’t act before the end of the tax year on 5 April your allowance will be gone for good, as it can’t be carried over to the following tax year.
+You can put up to £20,000 into tax-efficient ISAs in the 2024-25 tax year.
+You have until the end of the tax year on 5 April your allowance, as it can’t be carried over to the following tax year.

 Find out more about our Investment ISA